MicrosoftDocs/microsoft-365-docs/microsoft-365/contentunderstanding/rename-a-model.md

     ![Screenshot showing the Rename model panel.](../media/content-understanding/rename-model-panel.png) </br>

    b.
 (Optional) Under **Advanced settings**, select whether you want to associate an existing [content type](/sharepoint/governance/content-type-and-workflow-planning#content-type-overview).
-If you you select **Use an existing content type**, the model will be renamed to match the selected content type.
+If you choose **Use an existing content type**, the model will be renamed to match the selected content type.

 5. Select **Rename**.